 The town of Madrid collapsed along with the coal market.
 In 1954, the Albuquerque and Cerrillos Coal Company ceased to operate and almost all of its residents moved away.

-However, by the early 1970’s a number artists, craftsmen, and other individuals wanting to make their homes in the mountains began to move into the area and Madrid was reborn.
-Today this unique and picturesque small town is a haven for day-trippers and travelers along the historic Turquoise Trail Scenic Byway, as they stop to browse its many shops, cafes and bed & breakfast inns.
+However, by the early 1970s, a number of artists, craftsmen, and other individuals wanting to make their homes in the mountains began to move into the area and Madrid was reborn.
+Today this unique and picturesque small town is a haven for day-trippers and travelers along the historic Turquoise Trail Scenic Byway, as they stop to browse its many shops, cafes, and bed & breakfast inns.

-Before long, you will arrive at Los Cerrillos, best known its beautiful blue-green turquoise mined in the Cerillos Hills as early as 900 A.D.
-One of the oldest historically documented mining districts in the United States, this almost “ghost town” is a must stop along your journey of the Turquoise Trail.
+Before long, you will arrive at Los Cerrillos, best known for its beautiful blue-green turquoise mined in the Cerrillos Hills as early as 900 A.D.
+One of the oldest historically documented mining districts in the United States, this almost “ghost town” is a must-stop along your journey of the Turquoise Trail.

 Just north of Lone Butte/San Marcos travelers reach the end of the Trail, where it meets historic Route 66 and Santa Fe.